chauser/CameraConfiguration/README.md

 The uses for a driver dashboard camera vary from game to game but there are a number of common characteristics.
 From the perspective of the drive team, the most important are likely: camera field of view, image clarity, and image delay -- how long does it take for something that is seen by the camera to show up on the dashboard?

 The field of view is governed by the camera, its lens, and the aspect  ratios that it supports, typically 4:3, 16:9, or 16:10.
-The latency is affected by the camera itself, the frame rate, and the time to do any processing such as resolution scaling and compression -- typically performed by the RoboRIO or a coprocessor as well as the time to transmit the image over the network to the dashboard computer.
+The latency is affected by the camera itself, the frame rate, and the time to do any processing such as resolution scaling and compression -- typically performed by the roboRIO or a coprocessor as well as the time to transmit the image over the network to the dashboard computer.

-Apart from how the display looks, the camera's configuration also affects how much network bandwidth is required between the robot and the driver station computer, and how much cpu load is placed on the RoboRIO and/or coprocessor.
+Apart from how the display looks, the camera's configuration also affects how much network bandwidth is required between the robot and the driver station computer, and how much cpu load is placed on the roboRIO and/or coprocessor.
 Both of these can affect the controllability of the robot so care must be taken to make good choices.

 Also, sometimes the same camera will be used for vision tasks and for the dashboard camera.
 This will lead to more tradeoffs as you balance the competing needs of the two uses.